vitest-dev/vitest/docs/api/index.md

   After the test has passed or failed verifies that at least one assertion was called during a test.
 Useful case would be to check if an asynchronous code was called.

+  For example, if you have a code that calls a callback, we can make an assertion inside a callback, but the test will always pass, if we don't check if an assertion was called.

   ```ts
   import { test, expect } from 'vitest'
   import { db } from './db'